Compare home loans

 You can also choose between making principal and interest repayments or interest-only repayments.

 Principal and interest repayments allow you to pay off the amount you’ve borrowed along with the interest charges, and make steady progress towards clearing your debt.

 Some lenders allow you to delay paying your loan's principal for a period of time and simply pay the interest.
 This can help to make your repayments temporarily more affordable in the short term, though you may end up paying more total interest over the loan’s full term.

 Select your features

-After you’ve chosen your type of loan and repayments, RateCity's home loan comparison tool will give you the option to show only loans with some popular home loan features, such as an offset account, a redraw facility and extra repayments.
+After you’ve chosen your preferred type of loan and repayments, you can compare mortgages with some popular home loan features, such as an offset account, a redraw facility, or extra repayments.

 Choose your fees

-One of the benefits when you compare home loans with a financial comparison website like RateCity.com.au is that as well as looking at the home loan interest rate, you can compare fees.
+One of the benefits when you compare home loans with a financial comparison website like RateCity.com.au is that as well as looking at home loan interest rates, you can also compare fees.
 High fees on a home loan can negate the impact of a low interest rate, so they should always be considered.